+- (m)

-6 Heats the glow plugs (diesel model only)
+- Heats the glow plugs (diesel model only)

+- O 👨

-500 Stops the engine and shuts off the
+- Stops the engine and shuts off the electrical system.

-\cup electrical system.
+- Allows the engine to run and powers the electrical system.

-6 Cranks the engine for starting.
+- Oranks the engine for starting.

 NOTE: Never leave the ignition switch in the ON position with the engine stopped-this drains the battery.